Online Poker

 1. One end of the tile matches the suit on the open end of the network.
 That is, the usual connection rule applies.

-2. The tile being played does not match the sides of any other tiles while the numbers are different. [i.e. it cannot be played to create a situation where two domino halves with different numbers are touching each other along the side or end of the domino.]
+2. The tile being played does not match the sides of any other tiles while the numbers are different. [i.e. whenever a tile is played so that its side or end touches the side or end of another tile, the numbers on the tile halves that touch must be equal.]

 3. Corners with different numbers may touch.